Guigs11/strava_kudos/README.md

 # strava_kudos
-Analyse your strava activities to know who give you kudos
+Analyse your strava activities and get insights about who gives you kudos